nithishdivakar/omnia_mea/_notes/01g Median in a Stream.md

 > - For example, for arr = [2,3,4], the median is 3.
 > - For example, for arr = [2,3], the median is (2 + 3) / 2 = 2.5.

+### Intuition
+- We can easily find median if we have access to the 2 middle elements.
+- The middle elements are largest of the first half and smallest of the second half if the array was sorted
+- We can maintain first half of elements in a max heap and second half in min heap
+- Always maintain insertion so that max heap has at most 1 value more than the min heap

+### Code
 ```python
 class MedianFinder:
     def __init__(self):